midzer/commentbeauty/index.md

 ## Digital playground

-In principle, it is possible to make public contributions on all low-barrier platforms.
-Open systems that can be indexed by search engines, such as forums, are preferable.
-They increase the visibility of your own contributions and help others to find them.
+In principle, it is possible to contribute publicly on all platforms.
+Open systems that can be indexed by search engines, such as forums, are to be preferred.
+They allow maximum visibility of topic-related content, which can then be found successfully.
 A win-win situation for everyone involved.

-By registering under a pseudonym, the desired anonymity is maintained for the time being.
-However, it does not protect you in the case of posts that are relevant under criminal law.
-Your IP address is stored by your internet provider.
-So think before you post something on the Internet.
+By registering with a pseudonym, the desired anonymity is maintained.
+However, it does not protect you in the event of criminally relevant statements.
+The current IP address is stored by your Internet provider.
+So think before you post questionable things on the Internet.

-## Contribute
+## Contributing

 A community-driven WWW thrives on interaction.
-The source text of this page is freely available and is happy to be edited.
+As with many other ethical projects, this site is freely available in accessible source code and is happy to be edited.
 Possible topics are:

 * Translation
 * Correction
 * Extension

 Write me change requests via [Mail](https://midzer.de/contact) or change them directly on [GitHub](https://github.com/midzer/commentbeauty/edit/master/{{ page.path }}).

-> "He who hates evil creates more of it." via [Kati Körner](https://katikoerner.de/toxische-menschen/)